beeender/richclip/README.md

 ❯ richclip copy --help
 Receive and copy data to the clipboard
 Usage: richclip copy [OPTIONS]

 Options:
   -p, --primary             Use the 'primary' clipboard
       --foreground          Run in foreground
-  -h, --help        Print help
+      --one-shot            Enable one-shot mode, anything received from stdin will be copied as it is -t, --type [<mime-type>]  Specify mime-type(s) to copy and implicitly enable one-shot copy mode -h, --help                Print help
 ```

+#### Bulk mode copy

+By default, `richclip` receives data in bulk mode.
+In this mode, multiple formats
+of data can be copied to the clipboard with multiple mime-types.
+This allows
+the paste side to choose the favorite format of data to use.

 The data to be copied to the clipboard needs to follow a simple protocol which
 is described as below.
-A simpler transfer mode will be supported in the future
-for copying single type content like other clipboard utilities.

 | Item             | Bytes    | Content             |
 |------------------| :------- | :------------------ |